zachhalle/SublimeFormatter/README.md

 # SublimeFormatter
-A Sublime Text 3 plugin which can be configured to format your code files.
+A Sublime Text 3 plugin which formats your source files.

 # Installation
 Open a shell and go to your Sublime packages directory.
 Clone this repository into that directory.
 On OS X: